-The example file below uses a single Argo Tunnel to send traffic sent to two distinct hostnames to two services that
+The example file below uses a single Tunnel to send traffic sent to two distinct hostnames to two services that

 cloudflared can address.
 The configuration file uses to route traffic that arrives at